fredrikbaberg/hassio-addons/octoprint/DOCS.md

 ## Configuration

-Configuration is only needed for camera support.
+Configuration is only needed for camera support or rescue/reset

 - `mjpg_input`: Specify input arguments for mjpg_streamer.
 - `mjpg_output`: Specify output arguments for mjpg_streamer.
+- `rescue`: Reset Python install, normally not be needed.

 ### Network